JustasMasiulis/lazy_importer/README.md

 None of these functions throw exceptions and are linear in complexity.

 ## Extra configuration
-define LAZY_IMPORTER_NO_FORCEINLINE to disable force inlining
+define LAZY_IMPORTER_NO_FORCEINLINE to disable force inlining.

+define LAZY_IMPORTER_CASE_INSENSITIVE to enable case insensitive comparisons.

 define LAZY_IMPORTER_WINDOWS_INCLUDE_DIR with your files include path not to use <Windows.h> and <Winternl.h>